Steve Symms: Later career

 After leaving the U.S. Senate in 1993, Symms founded Symms, Lehn Associates, Inc., a consulting firm.
 In January 1999, he partnered with John Haddow and formed Symms & Haddow Associates, a lobbying firm.
 In January 2001, the firm joined forces with Romano Romani and former Senator Dennis DeConcini of Parry, Romani & DeConcini to form Parry, Romani, DeConcini & Symms.

 Personal life

 Prior to his senior year at the University of Idaho, Symms married Frances E. "Fran" Stockdale of Helena, Montana, in August 1959.
 They had four children, a son and three daughters.
 Following his re-election in 1986, the couple separated, and their divorce was finalized in 1990.
 Although Symms declined to comment on the reason for the divorce, he was dogged by rumors of infidelity during his 1980s campaigns, claims which were eventually substantiated by his former wife.
 Symms married Loretta Mathes Fuller in 1992, a former aide and later the Deputy Sergeant of Arms of the U.S. Senate.

-Symms is a cousin of former Oregon congressman Denny Smith.
+Symms was a cousin of former Oregon congressman Denny Smith.

+Symms died at his home in Leesburg, Virginia, on August 8, 2024, at the age of 86.